pmohan17/mmc6278-9-9-mohan-priya/README.md

 ## Deployment
 - Clone this repository
+- Run npm start
 - Run locally in http://localhost:3000/
 - Visit your accomplishments page
 - This is also viewable in Github on https://mongo-project-db-8099bd66a799.herokuapp.com/

 ## Future Considerations
 Once I get this app working, I do believe I would use an app like this.
 I rarely find time to journal but find satisfaction in writing the highlights of my day.

+## API
+The API was taken from https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373

 ## The Web Page
 ![Screenshot 2023-08-07 230152](https://github.com/pmohan17/mmc6278-9-9-mohan-priya/assets/43380900/ea429f6f-4ef7-40af-b1ff-f8a8fbd7475e)